-- Disk Space – Computer software and data files are stored on hard disks in the computer; more space is better.
-Common hard drive (HDD) sizes are 160 to 500 GB.
+- Disk Space – Computer software and data files are stored on drives in the computer; more space is better.
+Common disk drive sizes are 160 to 500 GB.

 - Other hardware – You should have a quality printer capable of professional-looking output; a laser printer or a quality ink-jet printer will do (color printing is probably not necessary).
 Consider buying a back-up device as a precaution against losing your files such as a CD/DVD burner, USB drive, or external hard drive.
 Your computer should have a network interface card (NIC) and wireless card.

 - Word-processing software – Get a recent version of either Corel WordPerfect (which comes in the Corel Office suite) or Microsoft Word (which comes in the Microsoft Office suite).
 Microsoft Office may come preloaded on your PC, but check to make sure it is not just a 60-day trial.
 If you have no experience with Word or WordPerfect, begin learning one of them as soon as possible.
-The programs are available to academic users at many college bookstores at discounted prices.
+The programs are available to academic users at many online retailers at discounted prices.
 JourneyEd.com, Amazon.com and Newegg.com are just a few.

 You will need the computer skills described below in law school.
 If you do not already have these skills, spend some time reading one or more of the numerous books available for novice users and practicing with your computer if possible.
 At minimum, you should know how to:

 - save a file under a new name